ietf-teep/teep-protocol/draft-ietf-teep-protocol.md

 versions
 : The versions parameter enumerates the TEEP protocol version(s) supported by the TAM.
-  A value of 0 refers to the current version of the TEEP protocol.
+  A value of 0 refers to the version of the TEEP protocol defined in this document.
   If this field is not present, it is to be treated the same as if it contained only version 0.